 - If you don't want to struggle with a whole coconut then use unsweetened flaked or shredded coconut.
 I haven't tried this myself but people I know have and they say it works fine.

-- When grating the ingredients it's easiest to use a food processor but it can be done with a box grater.
+- When grating the ingredients it's easiest to use a with a grating blade but it can be done with a .
 For a smoother, more pudding-like texture use the finest grate.

 - This recipe is quite forgiving so if your measurements are off a little bit that's okay.
 You'll be using whole, fresh ingredients that are come in different sizes.
 If I have a little bit more yam than the recipe calls for, I just add it in.